 My thought process was, “Now we’ve got to get this stuff back.”
 And again, we both had cars.
 In this case, we mapped an interstate route that took us directly through Flagstaff, which is really close to the Grand Canyon.
 My partner, Mark, had never been to the Grand Canyon.
 So again, we thought, “How often are we going to be driving across country right next to the Grand Canyon?
 We should go.”

 And of course, PODS came right to my mind first because we had such a great experience in the past.

-Were you really able to fit all your stuff in a 7-foot container?
+Were you really able to fit all your stuff in an 8-foot container?